Balancing Asymptotic and Transient Efficiency Guarantees in Set Covering Games: Model

 The primary focus of this paper is to analyze guarantees on the efficiency of possible end actions $\kend(k)$ after a $k$-best response round with respect to the system welfare $\W$.
 In this regard, we introduce the \emph{price of best response} metric to evaluate the worst case ratio between the welfare of the outcome of the $k$-best response round and the optimal welfare in a game.

 Our study of the price of best response will be in direct comparison with the standard game-theoretic metric of \emph{price of anarchy}, which is defined as

 The price of anarchy is a well established metric, with a number of results on its characterization, complexity, and design \cite{paccagnan2018utility}.
-We frame price of anarchy as a backdrop to many of our results, where Nash equilibria are the set of end states following a $k$-best response round in the limit as $k\to\infty$.
-Under this notation, we can analyze the transient guarantees in these distributed frameworks, which is relatively unexplored compared to the asymptotic setting.
+We frame price of anarchy as a backdrop to many of our results, where Nash equilibria are the set of end states that are possible, following a $k$-best response round in the limit as $k \to \infty$.
+Under this notation, we can analyze the transient guarantees, which have been relatively unexplored, in these distributed frameworks in comparison to the asymptotic setting.